GeorgeGiannopoulos/dockerfiles/angular/README.md

 - `Ahead-of-time (AOT) compilation` is used during the building phase to provide a faster rendering in the browser.
 Configure the app accordingly or remove the `--aot` argument from the `npm run build` command

 - The `nginx.conf` handles only requests to frontend.
-A separate reverse-proxy should be used for anything else
+A seperate reverse-proxy should be used for anything else

 - This image supports only HTTP requests.
 To add support for HTTPS encryption than a separate reverse-proxy with HTTP certificates must be used